willmitchell/secret_runner_aws/README.md

 [![coverage report](https://gitlab.com/willmitchell/ssm_executor/badges/master/coverage.svg)](https://gitlab.com/willmitchell/ssm_executor/commits/master)

-You can use this tool to manage and load secrets for other programs that you run.
+You can use this tool to manage secrets for other programs that you run on AWS.
-This program pulls secrets from SSM, which can encrypt secrets using the AWS KMS.
+This program manages secrets within AWS SSM Parameter Store, encrypts secrets using KMS.
-Secrets are pulled from KMS based on a parameter naming convention:

 Parameter naming convention: